-Alas there have been lawsuits affecting the pet food industry that have been caused by synthetic vitamin and mineral mixes causing harm, and in some cases death, so these should be avoided at all costs.
-Using organic, or wild sourced, free from pesticides and herbicides, also has a great effect on the quality, and impact in the body, of the ingredients used.
-Any time the body sees a man-made substance, whether it be a chemical used in the food production, or a chemical substitute for the food, the body triggers a response to eliminate that substance from it.
-Obviously, we want dog’s to absorb the required nutrients from the food, so keeping all the ingredients in a natural, unpolluted form, is crucial.
+Alas, there have been lawsuits affecting the pet food industry that has been caused by synthetic vitamin and mineral mixes causing harm, and in some cases death, so these should be avoided at all costs.
+Using organic, or wild-sourced, free from pesticides and herbicides, also has a great effect on the quality, and impact in the body, of the ingredients, used.
+Any time the body sees a man-made substance, whether it be a chemical used in food production or a chemical substitute for the food, the body triggers a response to eliminate that substance.
+Obviously, we want dogs to absorb the required nutrients from the food, so keeping all the ingredients in a natural, unpolluted form, is crucial.
 This is what we achieve.

 It’s About What’s Missing and What’s Added

 Whole Food Vitamins from natural sources offer:

 - Uncompromised essential nutrients – no heating above 40 degrees means no vital compounds are altered or destroyed in any way.

 - No toxins formed because there is no heating or alteration of food structure.

 - Important enzymes remain intact to aid in the digestion and assimilation process